romangrubic/weather-app-openweather/README.md

 ### Future Features
   - I would like to add graph showing user specific weather data for future days(eg. Temperature fluctuation over 7days).

+  - I would like to add an option to include name of the country because they are a lot of cities that have same name and it can be a nuisance.

 [Back to top](#summary)